 You can also freeze candy garnishes so that they're sticking partway out of juice ice cubes.
 When you add these to your punch, it will seem as though it's seething with worms—or whatever type of candy you are using.
 The video below demonstrates one way of making these frozen garnishes.

 Now that you have your baleful beverages in order, it's time to think about frightening foods!
 Learn how to make ghost cupcakes, black cat cookies, and bloody popcorn.

 More by this Author

 You can find some cool and free Thanksgiving mazes for kids that you can print it out or download to your computer.
 Parents and teachers constantly look for fun educational crafts and activities like coloring...

-Here are some fun and easy thanksgiving arts and crafts ideas for kids including thanksgiving popcorn art, balloon turkey, hand and feet turkey, sugar cube art and leaf thank you card. card.
+Here are some fun and easy Thanksgiving arts and crafts ideas for kids, including: Thanksgiving popcorn art, balloon turkeys, hand and feet turkeys, sugar cube art, and a leaf thank you card. card.